ArunaStorage/documentation/docs/get_started/basic_usage/07_How-To-Objects.md

 ???
 Tip "Object hashes"

     SHA256 and MD5 hash sums are always calculated automatically for the content of the object and added to the object, so they do not have to be explicitly specified when finishing.
-Currently AOS only supports SHA256 and MD5 but the list can be extended if the demand arises.
+Currently Aruna only supports SHA256 and MD5 but the list can be extended if the demand arises.

     So, in the future further hashes of the object can be specified, which are also added to the object.
 However, these hashes are not validated against the content of the object.